 Will Loyola Press return my materials?

 Most queries come via e-mail today.
-But if you send us something unsolicited through courier service or the post office, and you want it back, include a SASE or pre-paid mailer for the return.
+But if you send us something unsolicited through courier service or the Post Office, and you want it back, please include an SASE or prepaid mailer for the return.

-How can I query Loyola Press about my manuscript?
+How can I query Loyola Press about my submission?

 Or send your query to: